dat3Cph/material/flow2/webscraping/ClassExercises.md

 ## Monday: Web Scraping
 This exercise focuses on web scraping static content using Jsoup and regular expressions.
 In this exercise, you'll scrape and extract data from a webpage containing static content, such as news articles, and use regular expressions to refine and clean the extracted data.

+## Exercise 1
-**Exercise: Web Scraping and Data Extraction with Jsoup and Regular Expressions**
+Web Scraping and Data Extraction with Jsoup and Regular Expressions

 **Objective:** Build a Java program that scrapes data from here: `https://en.wikipedia.org/wiki/Women_in_computing`.
 We will be using Jsoup, and then `regular expressions` to clean and extract specific information from the scraped content.